MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

    and/or deadlocks.

-   *Fingerprint Winnowing* also permits *mesh-like*, or *any to any* networks, where one simply interconnects a node with others, and messages propagate.
+   *Fingerprint Winnowing* also permits *mesh-like*, or *any to any* networks, where one simply interconnects a node with others, and notification messages propagate.
 Their specific path through the network is not defined, but each participant will download each new datum from the first node that makes it available to them.
-Keeping the messages small and separate from data is optimal for this usage.
+Keeping the notification messages small and separate from data is optimal for this usage.

 Partitioning (use of the parts_ Header)